 The M.A. program in Mathematics of Finance is designed for students who want to work in areas of quantitative finance such as quantitative portfolio management, quantitative trading, risk management, derivatives modeling, structuring and trading, and other related quantitative fields.

-Students may register full-time or part-time.
+Students may register full or part time.
 Full-time students complete the degree in one year; part-time students complete the degree in no more than four years.

 Recommended prerequisites: Calculus, linear algebra, elementary differential equations, probability, statistics.
 If possible, an exposure to advanced calculus and mathematical analysis is desirable.
 Additional information on prerequisites can be found here.